Silk15/Crystallic/README.md

 This repository is public to serve as a reference for modders wanting to create skill trees or interact with particle systems in more depth.

 ## Please note
 The existence of this repository or its licence do NOT permit you to upload or reupload the mod without my permission.
-While the code is covered by GPLv3, the JSON configuration files and mod assets are NOT covered and cannot be redistributed.
+All my public repositories are protected with a personal "look don't touch" license.